 In 1989, Richard Martin took the helm, with the support of Harold Koda, and began a rotating cycle of thematic exhibitions including Infra-Apparel, Waist Not, The Four Seasons, and Cubism and Fashion.
 Martin’s tenure culminated in Rock Style, the last exhibition before his death in 1999.
 Mr. Koda, who had previously departed from the Museum, rejoined the Met in 2000 as Curator in Charge, hiring Andrew Bolton in 2002.
 Upon Mr. Koda’s retirement in January 2016, Mr. Bolton became Curator in Charge.

 The Costume Institute organizes two special exhibitions each year.
-Recent thematic exhibitions have included AngloMania: Tradition and Transgression in British Fashion (2006); Superheroes: Fashion and Fantasy (2008); The Model as Muse: Embodying Fashion (2009); American Woman: Fashioning a National Identity (2010); Schiaparelli and Prada: Impossible Conversations (2012), Punk: Chaos to Couture (2013), and China: Through the Looking Glass (2015).
+Recent thematic exhibitions have included AngloMania: Tradition and Transgression in British Fashion (2006); Superheroes: Fashion and Fantasy (2008); The Model as Muse: Embodying Fashion (2009); American Woman: Fashioning a National Identity (2010); Schiaparelli and Prada: Impossible Conversations (2012), Punk: Chaos to Couture (2013), China: Through the Looking Glass (2015), and Manus x Machina: Fashion in an Age of Technology (2016).

 Recent monographic exhibitions have included Chanel (2005), Poiret: King of Fashion (2007), Alexander McQueen: Savage Beauty (2011), and Charles James: Beyond Fashion (2014).

-China: Through the Looking Glass attracted 815,992 visitors, surpassing The Costume Institute’s prior most popular show on Alexander McQueen, which attracted 661,509 visitors.
-Both exhibitions are among the Museum’s top ten most visited, with China at number five, and Alexander McQueen at number nine.
+China: Through the Looking Glass (815,992 visitors), Manus x Machina (752,995 visitors), and Alexander McQueen (661,509 visitors) are The Costume Institute’s most popular shows and are among the Museum’s top ten most visited, with China at number five, Manus x Machina at number seven, and McQueen at number ten.

 In January 2009, The Brooklyn Museum transferred their renowned costume collection, amassed during more than a century of collecting, to The Costume Institute, where it is known as the Brooklyn Museum Costume Collection at The Metropolitan Museum of Art.
 It includes the definitive collection of Charles James material, as well as the world’s foremost holdings of American fashion from the late 19th to mid-20th century.
 The combined collections now constitute the single largest and most comprehensive costume collection in the world, offering an unrivaled timeline of Western fashion history.